rachung2510/ExpenseTracker/README.md

 ## Potential features
 - Load on scroll
-- Calendar on CHARTS page
+- Calendar section in CHARTS page
 - Quick photo with image recognition for amount

 ## Bug fixes